Perennials for Zone 5

 The Fleabane Daisy may be relatively small in size, but they pack a lot of punch.
 The plants grow anywhere from 1 to 3 feet, depending on the species and their environment.
 However, one single plant can quickly produce hundreds of flowers.
 The flowers bloom for 1 to 2 months.
 They do reseed themselves, which can cause colonies to grow.

 The quaint, daisy-like flowers measure about a half-inch in size.
 If located in a sunny location, the flowers may give off a pleasant, mild fragrance.
 The small petals are string-like with pointed edges.
 The stems and leaves of the plant are covered in tiny hairs.
-The plant's main stem is usually light green, but on occasion, it can have a purple hue to it.
+The plant's main stem is usually light green, but it can have a purple hue on occasion.

 The perennials grow best in zones 5 through 8 but can be grown in zones 3 through 9.
 They grow best in a spot that gets the morning sun and afternoon shade.
 They need well-drained soil containing clay or gravel.
 The plants can be used as ground cover or as filler plants.
 They require little maintenance except for occasional watering.